 Several rows of theater seats wrap around the entrance to accommodate the viewing of bat flights.

-In the summer between 200- and 500,000 Brazilian free-tailed bats leave the cave each evening, swirling like a ribbon into the darkening sky.
+In the summer up to five-hundred-thousand Brazilian free-tailed bats leave the cave each evening, swirling like a ribbon into the darkening sky.
 They move as one body toward the Pecos and Black river valleys, where they feast on flying insects all night long.

 While in Carlsbad, I didn’t get to see the bats, as they were wintering in Mexico.
 Their portion of the cave is off-limits to visitors.